stefanmarbun12/Cachex-COMP30024/README.md

 Hopefully you'll find this program super useful for the project!
 I'll be super happy knowing this program helped make some killer Cachex players, so do give this repo a star if you ended up using it.
 And of course, feel free to make your own local customisations on this code however you see fit.
+(But please don't copy any of the code directly to use in your project submission, I'm providing this for testing purposes only.)

+Good luck on the assignment!